kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 ![add these settings and click `Add Post Type`](https://i.imgur.com/RooEaIK.png)

 **Important** Code with caution

-Pay attention to how you name the custom post type.
-The first field is what will be used in the the database.
+Pay attention to how you name the custom post type because the database stores custom post types.

-In one lecture I accidentilly gave the post type the name `portfolios` and all the following code broke because it is referring to the singler `portfolio`.
+In one lecture I accidentilly gave the post type the name `portfolios` and all the following code broke.
+Why?
+Because instead of referring to `porfolfios` it reffered to the singler `portfolio`.

-The fix would be to just go into the `wp_posts` table and rename the `post_type` value from `portfolios` to `portfolio`.
+The fix would be to go into the `wp_posts` table and rename the `post_type` value from `portfolios` to `portfolio`.

 Regardless this error turned out to be a good learning experience and help reduce similar problems from occuring in the future.

 ### Add New Field Group
-So we are going to add a link field so that people can click on a link that goes to where you found the original image.
+We are going to add a link field so that people can click on a link that goes to where you found the original image.

-This really isn't a great example but it does show you how you can add fields.
-Maybe a better example would be to enter fields that show the player's number.
+This isn't a great example but it does show you how you can add fields.
+A better example would be to enter fields that show the player's number.
 The team they play for and the position they play.
-Then whenever a player is added those items could be added to the player and displayed on their page.
+When you add a player you can then display their attributes on the page.

 1. Click `Custom Fields` in sidebar of Dashboard
 2. Click `Add New` in Field Groups